danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

 Speed doesn't matter if all you're doing is crashing faster.
 You need correctness before speed.

-And finally speed doesn't matter where users don't notice it.
+Finally speed doesn't matter where users don't notice it.
 If you micro-optimize a path that doesn't even show up in real world workloads users care about, all you've done is wasted time and committed to future maintenance pain for no gain at all.